-To make things easier, Brick Underground has rounded-up some of the newest air conditioners on the market—plus the highest-rated, best-selling units on Amazon, Home Depot, and Lowe's.
+To make it easier to find what you need, Brick Underground rounded up some of the best air conditioners on the market, including the highest-rated, best-selling units at Amazon, Home Depot, and Lowe's.
 We’ve also included some smart AC options if you're a techie or have a smart home.

-A window AC is probably the most common option for NYC residents—these are of course the dripping, noisy units that stick out of windows and create eyesores.
-Some people live in fear of having one of these units fall out of its window frame and land on them, which last happened (as far as we know) in 2018.
-Window brackets are a common solution to this minor threat (if you live in a regulated apartment, your landlord can't make you pay for that safety feature).
+A window AC is probably the most common option for NYC residents—these are of course the dripping, noisy eyesores that stick out of apartment windows.
+Some people fear an AC will fall out of their window, and brackets are a common solution to this minor threat (if you live in a rent-regulated apartment, your landlord can't make you pay for that safety feature).
+You should also check into your building’s rules and the city’s window unit installation guidelines.

-Still, they’re great for controlled cooling and usually the most economical option, with prices starting at around $170 for a unit that claims to cool a 150-square-foot room.
+Still, window units are great for controlled cooling and usually the most economical option, with prices starting at around $200 for a unit that claims to cool a 150-square-foot room.
 Before investing in one, you’ll first want to find out if your building allows them.
 Landmarked buildings, for instance, frown on using them on the facade (but some people do it anyway), and some older buildings prohibit them if the electrical system can't support it.

 You’ll also need to determine the type of unit that is best for your needs.
 Start by measuring the room where you will use it.
 Once you know the square footage, you’ll have a better sense of how powerful a model you’ll need (don’t forget to take ceiling height into consideration).
 Cooling capacities start at 5,000 BTU (British thermal units) per hour and can go up to 18,000 BTU for the typical apartment-sized cooler.